porsche-design-system/porsche-design-system/packages/components-js/src/components/basic/color/color.design.md

 | <ColorBadge theme="dark" color="brand"/> 	                                          | **Brand**         	| #D5001C 	| 213/0/28       	| CI color                    |

 ### Background colors
-The surface colors are the only colors to be used as filling for larger areas on the page background.

 |                                                                       	|                      	    | HEX     	| RGB           	| Usage            |
 |-----------------------------------------------------------------------	|---------------------------|----------	|----------------	|----------------- |